Course

 Patient Factors

-There are several modifiable and non-modifiable patient risk factors that increase a patient’s risk of developing a surgical site infection, including very young or very old age, diabetes with increased HA1C and glucose over 200 within 48 hours after surgery, tobacco use, steroid use, compromised immune system, infection or colonization at a remote body site, obesity, poor nutritional status, and length of preoperative hospitalization (11).
-We will review the most modifiable risk factors and some strategies to assist patients or providers with modification during this module.
+There are several modifiable and non-modifiable patient risk factors that increase a patient’s risk of developing a surgical site infection.
+These include age, elevated blood sugar, tobacco use, alcoholism, steroid use, compromised immune system, infection or colonization at a remote body site, obesity, poor nutritional status, and recent radiotherapy (9, 10).
+We will review the most modifiable risk factors and some strategies to assist patients or providers with modification during this course.

 Tobacco Use

 Smoking is a modifiable risk factor for the development of SSIs.
-Smoking is associated with a significantly increased risk of SSI and additional complications of surgical procedures (26).
-It is recommended that smokers quit between four and six weeks before elective surgical procedures to reduce pulmonary issues and wound complications (23, 24, 25, 31).
-It is especially important for procedures that involve the creation of flaps (e.g. flap-based mastectomy reconstruction) due to the importance of tissue oxygenation and complications of wound dehiscence (16, 24, 25, 31).
+Smoking is associated with a significantly increased risk of SSI and additional complications of surgical procedures (8).
+It is recommended that smokers quit for as long as possible before and after elective surgical procedures to reduce wound complications (8).
+Smoking cessation is particularly important for surgical wounds with a vulnerable blood supply, such as intestinal anastomoses and tissue flaps as it causes blood flow reduction (8).
 Smokers have higher rates of wound healing complications and SSI.
-The Centers for Disease Control has some excellent resources for patients to quit smoking
+The Centers for Disease Control and Prevention offers some excellent resources to help patients quit smoking.

 Diabetes/Elevated Blood Glucose

-Elevated blood glucose levels are associated with increased risks of SSI, regardless of whether the patient has diabetes or not (11).
-There is evidence that elevated HA1C is associated with SSI and those diabetic patients should aim for HA1C less than 7% pre-surgery (11).
-Perioperative and postoperative glucose control is also very important and glucose during surgery and within 48 hours post-procedure should be maintained at less than 200 mg/dL (6).
+Elevated blood glucose levels are associated with increased risks of SSI, regardless of whether the patient has diabetes or not (3).
+Perioperative and postoperative glucose control is also very important and glucose during surgery and within 24 to 48 hours post-procedure should be maintained between 110 – 150 mg/dL (5).
+This is a new 2022 update.
+The prior recommendations were to keep the blood glucose below 180 mg/dL.

 Remote Infections/Colonization